 The next paragraph gives some more detailed and technical introduction, followed by a short summary of the organization of the thesis.
-Our notation is standard and basically we use notation of Chang-Keisler [1], Hodges [5], Shelah [15] and Marker [6].
+Our notation is standard and basically we use notation of Chang-Keisler [4], Hodges [14], Shelah [30] and Marker [15].
 However, the most basic conceptions will be recalled at the end of this chapter.

-The thesis is based on our paper [9].
+This part of the thesis is based on our paper [22].